 Make sure you number all your pages.
 Adobe Acrobat has a feature that allows you to create a linked table of contents for your PDF file, so that a viewer can see an outline of your portfolio, and easily jump back and forth from each section to the table of contents.

-3: Print out a couple copies of your resume to pass out
+3: Print out a couple of copies of your resume to pass out

 You can include your resume inside your portfolio, but you can also print out a few copies of your resume in case there are more than one person in an interview who might want a copy.